 Prepare two cookie sheets.
 Grease or line them with parchment paper.

 Sift into a big bowl or whisk together the flour, baking soda, cinnamon, nutmeg and salt.
 Add the oats to the flour mixture and mix well.

 In a mixing bowl, beat together the butter, sugar, eggs and vanilla extract just until combined.
 My butter was already melted when I combined it with the other ingredients that’s why it looks like this – more liquidy (I was in a hurry and had to melt them instead).
 However, if you have the luxury of time – room temp butter (softened) is so much better because the cookies would be more chewy and moist.
 If the butter is just softened it will only melt while at the oven hence the cookies retain more moisture.
 The taste will be the same either way though.

 Add the egg mixture to the dry ingredients.
 Mix well until all the ingredients are moist.

 Fold well into the batter the chopped cranberries and chocolate chips.
 Drop the mixture by rounded tablespoons onto the greased cookie sheets.
 An ice cream scooper is so helpful for this.
 I used a large one.
 Do not flatten the cookies.
-Bake for 10-12 minutes (depending on how big your cookies are, mine were big so I cooked for about 12 minutes), or until lightly browned.
+Bake for 10-12 minutes (depending on how big your cookies are, mine were big so I cooked for about 12 minutes but if you use a tablespoon as measurement then 10 minutes is perfect!) or until lightly browned.
 Do not overcook.

 If you like what you see and would like to receive new recipe updates, we’d love you to join our site or like us on Facebook.
 Happy Browsing!